PlsNothingEmbarrassing/smartptr/README.md

 - The my_string class in this task is very similar to task 1 as the reference counting is now handled by the smart_ptr class.
 The difference is that the my_string object's pointer is now initialised with an instance of the smart_ptr class which manages the objects memory and reference count.
 - Another difference is that the get/setChar functions access the object data through the get() method.

+### Alternative smart_ptr implementation
+- I also included a different implementation which removes the additional ReferenceCount class and handles the reference count value directly within the smart_ptr class

 ### Testing
+For testing I used the google test testing framework to test my smart_ptr and my_string class.

+Constructor Test - The purpose of this test is to check if the constructor of my_string is working properly.
+A my_string object is created with the value of "Hello World" and checks that the first letter is "H" which indicates that the data is being assigned to the object correctly.
+It also checks the reference count is 1 indicating there is only the single instance of the object.

+Default Constructor Test - The purpose of this test is to check that the default constructor is working correctly.
+It initialises an instance of my_string without a value and checks that the getChar function returns a null character as it should in this scenario.
+It also checks that the reference count is 0 as the pointer should be initialised as a nullptr and that the print functions returns an empty string.

+Constructor with string - This test makes sure that the constructor can take a C-string as an argument and ensures that the object is created correctly similarly to the first test.
+It also checks that the count is as expected and the print function works.

 ![Output of task 4](Screenshots/task4_ouput.png)